 - Volume III, Area Reports: International, is published as four separate reports.
 These regional reports contain the latest available minerals data on more than 180 foreign countries and discuss the importance of minerals to the economies of these nations and the United States.
 Each report begins with an overview of the region’s mineral industries during the year.
 It continues with individual country chapters that examine the mining, refining, processing, and use of minerals in each country of the region and how each country’s mineral industry relates to U.S. industry.
 Most chapters include production tables and industry structure tables, information about Government policies and programs that affect the country’s mineral industry, and an outlook section.

 The USGS continually strives to improve the value of its publications to users.
-Constructive comments and suggestions by readers of the Minerals Yearbook are welcomed.
+Constructive comments and suggestions by readers of the Minerals Yearbook are welcome.